 Having enough experience will allow you to convert it into a skill point at the checkpoint objects.
 The categories allow for additional damage, faster attack speed, or more health.
 Each has three perks that you can choose with enough points invested, although it’s unlikely that you’ll reach this point without doing some serious grinding.
 Some of these perks are extremely useful in spots, though, like being able to redirect some enemy projectiles via a successful parry.

 If you marry me, would you parry me?

 Parrying is completely instrumental in surviving in Elderborn.
 If you’re not good at it, you won’t be able to get past the game’s first boss.
 It works decently, at least, but its implementation can feel lacking.
 You can’t parry immediately in the middle of your attack animations, but the button press will still register, which can lead to problems.
-It means that, if an enemy suddenly comes out of left field while you’re fighting another and you press the parry button, you’ll continue attacking and then parry uselessly once the animation becomes possible.
+This means that, if an enemy suddenly comes out of left field while you’re fighting another and you press the parry button, you’ll continue attacking and then parry uselessly once the animation becomes possible.